chrender/fizmo/README-0.7.txt

  - In case the "save-text-history-paragraphs" configuration option is set to an integer value larger zero, the specified number of paragraphs from the most recent output are written into the savefile.
-On restore, these are written to the screen, making it easier to get a picture of the saved situation.
+On restore, these are written to the screen, making it easier to get an overview of the saved situation.

  - The default language setting is now no longer derived from the